Gnpd/openmodels/README.md

 # Serialize and save a model to a file in JSON format
 manager.save(model, "model.json", format_name="json")

-# Load a model from a file
+# Load and deserialize a model from a file
 loaded_model = manager.load("model.json", format_name="json")
 ```